djipi/GPUDbug2/README.md

 * Visual Studio 2022 64-bit
 * Makefile

+## Foundation
+This project is using the work from https://github.com/42Bastian/gpudbug which is based on the Orion's GPUDBUG.

 ## Disclaimer
-This project is using the work from https://github.com/42Bastian/gpudbug which is based on the Orion's GPUDBUG.<br>
 The logic done in Pascal has been converted to C/C++ using Copilot for the most part.
-The UI has been partialy written with Qt using Copilot.
+The UI has been converted to Qt with the support of Copilot.